Anchal1811/Churn-Analysis-Portfolio-Project-/README.md

 ![Power BI](https://img.shields.io/badge/Power_BI-Dashboard-yellow) ![Python](https://img.shields.io/badge/Python-ML_Model-blue) ![SQL](https://img.shields.io/badge/SQL-Data_Cleaning-orange)

 ## 🎯 Project Objective
-The goal of this project is to identify the root causes of customer attrition and build a **Machine Learning model** to predict which current customers are likely to churn.
-This allows the business to transition from reactive reporting to **proactive customer retention**.
+This project aims to identify the root causes of customer attrition and build a **Machine Learning model** to predict future churners.
+By combining historical analysis with predictive modeling, the business can move from reactive reporting to **proactive customer retention**.

-## 📊 Executive Summary Dashboard
+## 📊 1.
+Executive Summary Dashboard
-The primary dashboard provides a high-level view of churn drivers across demographics and service types.
+This view provides a high-level overview of churn drivers across demographics, geography, and service types.

 ![Executive Summary](summary.png)
-> *Dashboard Highlight: Identified that Month-to-Month contract holders and Fiber Optic users represent the highest churn risk.*
+> **Key Metric:** Identified an overall churn rate of **27.0%** across a total customer base of **6,418**.

 ---

-## 📈 Top Business Insights
+## 📈 2.
+Strategic Business Insights
-* **Contractual Risk:** Month-to-Month customers churn at a rate of **46.5%**, compared to just **2.7%** for two-year contracts.
-* **Service Issues:** Fiber Optic users show a **41.1%** churn rate, suggesting a potential gap between service pricing and perceived value.
-* **Payment Friction:** Customers using mailed checks are significantly more likely to leave than those on automatic bank transfers.
+Based on the data analysis, the following high-impact insights were identified for stakeholders:

+* **Contractual Risk:** Customers on **Month-to-Month contracts** have the highest churn rate (**46.5%**).
+Transitioning these customers to 1-year or 2-year contracts could reduce churn by over 30%.
+* **Service Quality:** **Fiber Optic** users churn at **41.1%**, significantly higher than DSL users (**19.4%**), suggesting technical dissatisfaction or pricing issues in the premium segment.
+* **Demographic Focus:** Senior citizens and customers without dependents show higher churn propensity, requiring tailored marketing "Save" offers.

 ---

-## 🔍 Predictive Analytics: Identifying At-Risk Customers
+## 🔍 3.
+Predictive Analytics: At-Risk Customers
-Beyond historical analysis, this project uses a **Random Forest model** to predict future churners.
+Using a **Random Forest model**, we identified current customers with a high probability of leaving.

 ![Predictive Table](prediction.png)
-> *Actionable Output: The model identified **411 specific customers** currently at high risk of churn, providing the retention team with a targeted "Save List."*
+> **Actionable Output:** The model generated a "Target List" of **378 high-risk customers**, allowing the retention team to focus their efforts where they matter most.

 ---

-## 🛠️ Technology Stack & Methodology
+## 🛠️ Technology Stack
-1.  **SQL Server:** Performed data cleaning, handled nulls in `Total Charges`, and created structured views for Power BI.
+1.  **SQL Server:** Data cleaning, handling nulls in `Total Charges`, and creating optimized views.
-2.  **Python (Jupyter Notebook):** Conducted EDA and built a classification model to generate churn probabilities.
+2.  **Python (Jupyter Notebook):** Exploratory Data Analysis (EDA) and ML model development.
-3.  **Power BI:** Developed an interactive   (Dynamic Titles, Calculated Measures) .
+3.  **Power BI:**  DAX development, UI/UX design, and interactive filtering.

 ## 📂 Repository Contents
 * `customer.pbix`: Interactive Power BI file.